PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 }
 ```

-Then make a variable to hold the answer (from the user).
+Then use `scanf` to get the answer from the user (you in this case).

 (change your code to the following)
 ```c